Wondering how many people it takes on an app development team to create a successful mobile application? Keep reading to find out the answer.

 We then keep track of their performance by rating each dev team from project to project.
 This way, we can guarantee that our clients only work with top-rated dev teams.

 So we can effectively manage hundreds of projects.
-You should have your processes in place too, or you should learn the processes of the dev team you hire.
+You should have your processes in place too, or you should learn the processes of the mobile development team you hire.

 Additional factors that impact the app development team structure and strength